google-research/rl-reliability-metrics/README.md

 # RL Reliability Metrics

-The RL Reliability Metrics library provides a set of metrics for measuring the reliability of reinforcement learning (RL) algorithms, as well as statistical tools for comparing algorithms and for computing confidence intervals on these metrics.
+The RL Reliability Metrics library provides a set of metrics for measuring the reliability of reinforcement learning (RL) algorithms.
+The library also provides statistical tools for computing confidence intervals and for comparing algorithms on these metrics.

 As input, this library accepts a set of RL training curves, or a set of rollouts of an already trained RL algorithm.
 The library computes reliability metrics